Which White Paint Is Best For Walls?

-It took a while but I found the perfect white paint color for our bedroom walls.
+It took a while but I found the perfect white paint color and this is how I found the white that looked best on our bedroom walls........

 When we decided to paint our bedrooms I went on the hunt for the perfect white for the walls.
 Choosing the paint color for the trim was not a problem and the ceiling paint was a given.
 Who knew selecting the paint color for the walls would be so hard.